 - Get your financial forecast up to date, or start one.
 Bleurgh.
 Financial forecasts.
 Boring.
 Yawn.
-Yep I get it!
+Yep, I get it!
 Having a good financial forecast is similar to goals.
-It let’s you see what it ahead.
+It lets you see what is ahead.
 It helps you make decisions and highlights any issues that may arise.
-If you’ve never done a financial forecast why not start with our simple template to help you out.
+If you've never done a financial forecast why not start with our simple template to help you out?

 - Think of something new.
 My best ideas have come from when I'd given myself the time to think clearly.
 When my head is full of endless tasks I find it impossible to think freely.
 Clearing out those tasks is like a weight lifting off your shoulders.
 It gives me the time to think clearly and to put into action some of the ideas and concepts I've come up with.

 - Take some time out.
-Every small business owner I’ve ever spoken to has said they find it incredibly difficult to have time out, take a mini-break (let alone a big one) or even have a simple day off every now and then.
-When I was studying design, one of my lecturers said to me that what I did outside of university was just as important as what I did inside, because the outside was where I would find my inspiration, my creativity and my drive.
-All work and no play makes a small business owner not a happy camper.
-Take time out and you’ll appreciate your business more, come back into it re-energised and provide your team and customers with a better you.
+Every small business owner I've ever spoken to has said they find it incredibly difficult to have time out, take a mini-break (let alone a big one) or even have a simple day off every now and then.
+When I was studying design, one of my lecturers said to me that what I did outside of university was just as important as what I did inside, because the outside was where I would find my inspiration, my creativity, and my drive.
+All work and no play make a small business owner, not a happy camper.
+Take time out and you'll appreciate your business more, come back into it re-energised, and provide your team and customers with a better you.